nicholasnet/QueueBundle/README.md

 Before getting started with QueueBundle, it is important to understand the distinction between "connections" and "queues".
 In your `config.yml` you can define configuration for `connections`.
 This option defines a particular connection to a backend service such as Amazon SQS, Beanstalk, or Redis.
 However, any given queue connection may have multiple "queues" which may be thought of as different stacks or piles of queued jobs.

-Note that each connection configuration example in the `queue` configuration file contains a `queue` attribute.
+Note that each connection configuration example in the `config.yml` configuration file contains a `queue` attribute.
 This is the default queue that jobs will be dispatched to when they are sent to a given connection.
 In other words, if you dispatch a job without explicitly defining which queue it should be dispatched to, the job will be placed on the queue that is defined in the `queue` attribute of the connection configuration:

     // This job is sent to the default queue...
     $this->get('idb_queue')->push('service_id');